-g) Impairment of non-financial assets
+j) Impairment of non-financial assets

-At each statement of financial position date, the Company reviews the carrying amounts of its plant and equipment, capitalised software and investment in subsidiaries to determine whether there is any indication that those assets have suffered an impairment loss.
+Goodwill and intangible assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment or more frequently if events or changes in circumstances indicate that they might be impaired.
+For other non-financials assets, at each statement of financial position date, the Company reviews the carrying amounts of its plant and equipment, capitalised software, investment in subsidiaries and intangible asset (with a finite useful life) to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
-When it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the cash-generating unit to which the asset belongs.
+When it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the cashgenerating unit to which the asset belongs.